gph82/mdciao/doc/highlights.rst

       :name: interface_bars

       (click to enlarge) **Upper panel**: most frequent contacts sorted by frequency, i.e. for each non-white pixel of :numref:`interface_bars`, there is a bar shown. **Lower panel**: per-residue aggregated contact-frequencies, showing each residue's average participation in the interface (same info will be written to `interface.overall@3.5_Ang.xlsx`).
-Also, the number of shown contacts/bars can be controlled either with the `--n_ctcs` and/or `--min_freq` parameters of `mdc_interface.py`.
+Also, the number of shown contacts/bars can be controlled either with the `--ctc_control` and/or `--min_freq` parameters of `mdc_interface.py`.

 * A very convenient way to incorporate the molecular topology into the visualization of contact frequencies are the so-called `FlarePlots <https://github.com/GPCRviz/flareplot>`_ (cool live-demo `here <https://gpcrviz.github.io/flareplot/>`_).
 These show the molecular topology (residues, fragments) on a circle with curves connecting the residues for which a given frequency has been computed.
 The `mdc_interface.py example`_ above will also generate a flareplot: